jeremija/parec-server/README.md

 I wanted something plain and simple which would serve my currently playing stream so I can play it on my Sonos device.

-The only limitation I noticed (which is also present in pulseaudio's server) is the latency which is on my system around 5 seconds.
+The only limitation I noticed (which is also present in pulseaudio's network server, if enabled) is the latency which is on my system around 5 seconds.

 Flac encoding is also possible (commented in code), but is disabled as Sonos